Darrell Martinie: Radio career

 In 1973, Martinie telephoned into Charles Laquidara's show on WBCN to correct his mistaken astrological reading.
 Laquidara would then give Martinie his start in radio as well as his nickname "The Cosmic Muffin", which was taken from a National Lampoon Radio Dinner parody "Deteriorata".
 His reports were syndicated to stations nationwide.
 Martinie would end each broadcast with the phrase "It is a wise person who rules the stars, a fool who is ruled by them - Over and out."

 In 1993 Martinie was named "Official Astrologer of the Commonwealth of Massachusetts" by Governor of Massachusetts Bill Weld.

 In the late 1990s, Martinie began easing into retirement.

 Illness and death

 On April 10, 2003, Martinie was diagnosed with cancer.
-He died on July 26, 2006 at his home in Saugus, Massachusetts.
+He died on July 26, 2006, at his home in Saugus, Massachusetts.

-His words "over and out" were the last to be heard on WBCN on August 12, 2009 when the station went off the air.
+His longtime tagline "over and out" were the last words to be heard on WBCN on August 12, 2009, when the station went off the air.

 Personal life

 His father was a Catholic and a psychiatrist and his mother was Jewish and a psychologist.
 He was the oldest of five children.

 In 1969 his first marriage ended in divorce.
 The union produced one son.

-Martinie was in a relationship with Edward Boesel from January 7, 1973 until Martinie's death.
+Martinie was in a relationship with Edward Boesel from January 7, 1973, until Martinie's death.
 When same-sex marriage became legal in Massachusetts, Martinie and Boesel married.
 They were the first same-sex couple to obtain a marriage license in Saugus.